nwg/racket-wiki/Artifacts.md

-This page captures useful code snippets that are too small to be a Planet package.
+This page captures useful code snippets that are too small to be a package.

+_Please contribute your own!_

 [[Specifying a HMAC-SHA1 stuffer for the stateless web-server]]
 [[Split a string into lines]]